atsikerdekis/PaceEarthcareFusion/README.md

 <p align="center"> <img src="assets/PEF_logo3.png" alt="PEF Logo" width="150" height="150"> </p>
 <h1 align="center"> 🛰️  PACE EarthCARE Fusion (PEF) 🛰️ </h1>
 This software was developed for collocating and comparing aerosol and cloud data from PACE (SPEXone) and EarthCARE (ATLID).
-If you use this software in a research publication, please consider citing it appropriately.
+If you use this software in a research publication, please cite it appropriately.

 ## 📜 Attribution